morpht/convivial_decision_flow/README.md

 Automatically generate summaries of user choices and display them in a designated section.
 The summary includes:

-- **Summary of Choices**: A list of all the user's choices throughout the convivial decision flow.
+- **Summary of Choices**: A list of all the user's choices throughout the decision flow.
 - **History**: Display the steps the user has taken.
 - **Submission Data**: Show collected form data.

 ### Example of Summary Divs

-At the end of the convivial decision flow, you can include divs to show a summary of user choices, the history of steps taken, and submission data.
+At the end of the decision flow, you can include divs to show a summary of user choices, the history of steps taken, and submission data.
 This can be configured in the HTML structure:

 ```html
 <div class="step" id="summary" data-show-summary="true">